ob1y2k/publitio_php_sdk/readme.md

-# Publito PHP SDK
+# Publitio PHP SDK

-Simple PHP SDK for Publito API
+Simple PHP SDK for Publitio API

 ## Installation

-Just include publito_api.php in your project and initiate it
+Just include publitio_api.php in your project and initiate it

 See examples.php file for full list of available classes, methods and options